A Local's favourite Volcanic Craters in Iceland

 Grábrók crater

 In the summer of 2015, the moss in this beautiful lava field caught fire.
-A tourist on a bike did number 2 in the moss and lit the WC paper, which in turn set fire to the moss which spread over 200 sq.m., causing great damage to this area.
+A tourist on a bike did number 2 in the moss and lit the WC paper, which in turn set the moss on fire, which spread over 200 sq.m, causing significant damage to this area.
 Other tourists passing by thought that a volcanic eruption had started!

-What we locals know and regard as common knowledge, is that you do not light a match in moss-covered areas.
-And now this visitor to our country found out the hard way :(
+What locals know and consider common knowledge is that you do not light a match in moss-covered areas.
+And now this visitor to our country found out the hard way.

 No 8 - Kerið craterKerið crater South-Iceland